carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   Encourages short names.
 -   Reduces complexity of the `package` keyword.
--   Provides a single mechanism for declaring namespaces in a package.
+-   Provides a single mechanism for declaring namespaces in a package, with only one meaning for the `namespace` keyword.
     -   Eliminates the file-level namespace context, leaving only the package.
 -   Requires that the code as written by the library maintainer more closely match how it would be called.